Landowners needed in Devon, Cornwall & Dorset.

 What to expect when we’re metal detecting your land.

-All finds of interest are recorded with finds liaison officers when needed.
-We respect the country code and detectorists code of conduct at all times.
+When necessary, all findings of interest are recorded with finds liaison officers.
+We consistently adhere to the country code and the detectorists’ code of conduct.

 How do we know what land would be best for us?